ARES

 Aphrodite, wife of Hephaestus, however, found herself attracted to Ares and attempted to dissuade his anger by inviting him to her bed.
 She eventually seduced him and conceived him two sons, Deimos and Phobos and eventually a daughter, Harmonia.
 Helios, the sun god, revealed the adultery to Hephaestus and the smith-god schemed to reveal the affair by placing a trap in his marital bed that sprang into a cage around them.
 He then pushed them out to reveal the two of them to the other gods.
 Poseidon handled reparations between Hephaestus and Aphrodite, but Ares lost all interest in her after these incidents.

-Several years after the war, Ares became known as Mars by the denizens of Rome, which was founded by his mortal sons, Romulus and Remus on the location of Latium founded by Aeneas of Troy.
+Several years after the war, Ares became known as Mars by the denizens of Rome, which was founded by his mortal sons, Romulus and Remus on the ruins of Latium once ruled by the descendants of Aeneas of Troy.
 During the Roman Empire, Xena, the self-proclaimed warrior goddess, became an infatuation for Ares.
 According to some rumors, she might have been Ares’ own daughter, but this is unconfirmed.
-Xena turned against her original warlike tendencies after encountering Hercules and this fact seems to have exacerbated the war-god’s relationship to Hercules over the following years.
+Xena soon turned against her original warlike tendencies after encountering Hercules and this fact seems to have exacerbated the war-god’s relationship to Hercules over the following years.

 Ares was worshipped as the god of war in ancient Greece and Rome, but the principal sites of his worship were in Sparta and Thrace as well as Scythia.
 Zeus, however, discovered that the Romans were killing Christians in the names of the Olympian gods and allowed worship of the gods to die out.
 Ares could no longer act as patron god of warriors and under unrevealed circumstances, he was imprisoned in a tomb in Macedonia.
 In his absence, the Amazons lead by Queen Hippolyta renounced their warlike tendencies and guided by Athena founded new land far beyond Greece.
 At some point, the immortal wizard Shazam used mystical aspects of Ares to create the spells for the future hero known as Captain Marvel.

 In recent years, Ares set two of Earth’s nations at war with each other.
 The conflict threatened to spread over all of Earth, until Ares was forced to put an end to it by his half-sister Aphrodite, whom he has long sought in marriage, and Namor the Sub-Mariner.
-Aphrodite and the Sub-Mariner extracted a pledge from Ares not to engage in further warmongering on Earth, but through alliances with Hades or Loki, he has attempted to conquer either Earth or Olympus but has been consistently defeated each time.
-Most recently, Ares' mortal son, lead to a skirmish with Mikaboshi, the Japanese god of evil, and a fresh alliance with the gods of Japan which lead to the demon's defeat.
+Aphrodite and the Sub-Mariner extracted a pledge from Ares not to engage in further war-mongering on Earth, but through alliances with Hades or Loki, he has attempted to conquer either Earth or Olympus but has been consistently defeated each time.

 Height: 6’ 1”